vipulnaik/working-drafts/lesswrong/aligning-my-web-server-with-devops-practices-part-1-backups.md

 This particular post focuses on backups.

+## Recommendations for others (transferable learnings)

+These are some of the key learnings that I expect to transfer to other contexts, and that are sufficiently non-obvious and that may not come to your attention until it is too late:

+* Establish monitoring of the backups so that you can be confident that they're happening as expected, and get notified if they aren't.
+If using a managed service, make sure you are subscribed to notifications for the status page of the service so that you get notified if there are any issues with backups.

+* Establish a well-defined process to restore from backups, and fire-drill it so that you know it works.

+The rest of the stuff is also pretty important, so I do recommend reading the whole post.

 ## Considerations when evaluating backup strategies

 Backup strategies need to be evaluated along a variety of